Dadido3/noita-mapcap/README.md

     - Don't cover the game window.
     - Don't move the game window outside of screen space.
     - If you need to pause, use the ESC menu.
+    - Also, make sure that the console window isn't selected, as you will end up with screenshots of the console instead of the game.
+You can select and use any other window while it's capturing screenshots, though.
 8. When you think you are done, close noita.
 9. Start `.../Noita/mods/noita-mapcap/bin/stitch/stitch.exe`.
     - Use the default values to create a complete stitch.